 There are 2 primary types of CRM available on the market.
 Either of them can be of help to your company, but it’s still worth knowing their differences to make a choice that will suit you better.
 Here they are:

 If you choose in-house software, it’ll be installed on each of your company’s computers and managed by your IT team.
-In other words, only you will have control over it.
-There will be fewer recurring costs as well.
+Only you will have control over it, and there will be fewer recurring costs as well.

-We’ve already determined that real estate CRM might be valuable for your whole company, but what advantages can it bring to your team members?
-Let’s see.
+We’ve already determined that real estate CRM might be valuable for your entire company, but what advantages can it bring to your team members?
+Let’s take a closer look.

 Real Estate Agents